aceross/emacs/README.md

 * R (through [ESS](http://ess.r-project.org/))
 * org-mode
 * Common Lisp
-* JavaScript
 * Python

-I have some basic configurations for working with Haskell, but I haven't done much aside from the basics.

 Some of the material in my configuration file has been 'inspired' or simply outright lifted from other more elegant, clever, and